-This pose is categorised under the lying down on the belly poses and as Back bend poses.
+This pose is categorized under the lying down on the belly poses and as Backbend poses.
 As the name says, Shalabhasana, which in Sanskrit means “grasshopper”.
-So in this pose the body will look like the insect grasshopper.
+So in this pose, the body will look like the insect grasshopper.
 Here this pose brings as much tightness to the back and buttocks and stimulates the parasympathetic nerves in the lower spinal region.

 - Difficulty: Intermediate

 Strengthens the muscles of the spine, buttocks, and backs of the arms and legs

 Stretches the shoulders, chest, belly, and thighs

 Recent or chronic injury to the back, arms or shoulders

 - In the first stage you can lift just the upper body, keeping your legs on the mat.
 Repeat this pose again and the third time raise your legs as well.

 - Try lifting one leg at a time, holding for 30 seconds and then swapping legs.

 - Reach back through the balls of the feet, as much as reaching forward through the heart.

 Frequently Asked Questions